bentruyman/clone/README.md

 ## Configuration

-`clone` can be configured with the following environment variables:
+`quick-clone` can be configured with the following environment variables:

 - `SRC_ROOT`: root directory to clone repositories into (default:
   `$HOME/Development/src`)